wjohn007/Berry-UdpBroker/README.md

 - now it is able to receive all corresponding broadcast messages
 - if there exists a 'subscriber' the message is forwarded
 - the controller can send a broadcast message using Berry or Tasmota-Commands
+- the sensor-message can also be send according to the teleperiod interval

 ## Available Commands